 This early-funnel content is also highly shareable and linkable, making it a strong tool for building the inbound link authority that improves rankings across your entire site.

-local SEO for real estate investors off-market property leads operates across three interconnected systems: your Google Business Profile, your on-site local content, and your off-site citation and link authority.
+Local SEO for real estate investors operates across three interconnected systems: your Google Business Profile, your on-site local content, and your off-site citation and link authority.
 All three must work together to produce consistent local pack visibility.

 The local pack — the three business listings that appear under the map in local search results — is where motivated sellers most often make their initial contact decision.
 If your business is not in those three positions for key searches in your market, you are invisible at the most critical moment of the seller's journey.